digitalsimboja/substrate_storagechain_parachain/README.md

 To start the Local Node:
 ` ./target/release/node-storagechain --dev --tmp`

-Open another `tmux` session and change to the substrate-front-end-template `cd substrate-front-end-template`
+Open another `tmux` pane and change to the substrate-front-end-template `cd substrate-front-end-template`

 Start the client